 Life Moves On

-As restrictions hopefully ease even further on the 19th July 2021 some of your may be moving on to University in September.
+Some of you may be moving on to University in September this year.
 This could be the first time away from your parents which is a daunting thought in itself.
 So we have prepared some advice on how to manage your mental health at Uni.

 All clinicians at Oxford CBT are qualified in Cognitive Behavioural Therapy, some are also Psychologists.
 Offering evidence-based interventions and support for a range of issues for both young people and adults.
 If you would like to book an appointment you can do so on our online booking portal.
 If you have a question please get in touch via our online contact form or call us on 01865 920077.